Multiparametric Cardiac 18F-FDG PET: Pilot Comparison of FDG Delivery Rate with 82Rb Myocardial Blood Flow: Introduction

 \section{Introduction}

 Myocardial perfusion (blood flow) imaging with positron emission tomography (PET) has been applied in clinical cardiology to diagnose and characterize cardiovascular diseases \cite{Kaufmann2005, DiCarli2007, Schindler2010, Murthy2018}.
-Various perfusion radiotracers have been used \cite{Maddahi2014}.
-Despite their success, the accessibility of these flow tracers remains limited for clinical applications.
+Various perfusion radiotracers {(e.g., $^{15}$O-water, $^{13}$N-ammonia, $^{82}$Rb-chloride, $^{11}$C-acetate)} have been used \cite{Maddahi2014}.
+Despite their potential, the accessibility to these flow tracers remains limited for clinical use.
 For example, $^{15}$O-water is the gold standard for measuring blood flow \cite{Iida1988, Danad2014} but its half-life is very short (2.05 minutes), requiring onsite cyclotron for tracer production and is not approved for routine clinical use. $^{13}$N-ammonia \cite{Muzik1993, Slomka2012} and $^{82}$Rb-chloride \cite{Mullani1983, Lortie2007, ElFakhri2009, Nesterov2014} are the two blood flow radiotracers routinely used in clinical practice \cite{Maddahi2014}.
-However, $^{13}$N-ammonia also requires an onsite or nearby cyclotron due to its short half-life of 10 minutes . $^{82}$Rb-chloride can be produced by a mobile generator despite its short half-life (76 seconds).
-Nevertheless, the cost of a rubidium generator is $\geq\$30,000$ for every 4-6 weeks and only affordable to those hospitals or centers with a high throughput of cardiac patients \cite{Maddahi2012, DiCarli2007}.
-Together, these challenges in practice limit the access to PET studies for perfusion.
+However, $^{13}$N-ammonia also requires an onsite or nearby cyclotron due to its short half-life of 10 minutes. $^{82}$Rb-chloride can be produced by a mobile generator despite its short half-life (76 seconds).
+Nevertheless, the cost of a rubidium generator is $\geq\$30,000$ for every 4-6 weeks; this is only affordable to those hospitals or centers with a high throughput of cardiac patients \cite{Maddahi2012, DiCarli2007}. {$^{11}$C-acetate is another promising tracer \cite{vandenHoff2001, Sciacca2001, Timmer2010} but its 20-minute half-life still requires a nearby cyclotron.} Together, these practical challenges limit the access to perfusion imaging by PET.